fauxtix/PropertyManagerFL/README.md

 The same goes for the wording of the various letters sent to tenants, as each country may have different templates/rules to apply, which will have to be adapted accordingly.
 It's a simple process to implement:
-- use Winword to open each template document used in the application (templates / dotx)
+- use Winword to open each template document used in the application (templates / dotx);
-- copy its text, and use a translator (Google, DeepL, ...) to adapt it to your needs
+- copy its text, and use a translator (Google, DeepL, ...) to adapt it to your needs;
-- simply copy the translated text and replace the text in the letter
+- copy the translated text and replace the text in the letter;
-- to finish the process, simply save the document(s), overwriting the existing one(s).
+- finish the process by saving the updated documents (overwriting the existing ones).

 #